Old island Dairy Queen could be serving burgers again soon

 In the meantime, Southern Soul’s big red food truck will be serving out front, Tuesdays through Saturdays, while renovations on the building continue.
 And, of course, keep your eyes peeled for more mysterious messages on the marquee.
 Previous entries have included burger-centric references such as, “Mind If I Have Some of Your Tasty Beverage to Wash This Down With,” a Samuel L. Jackson quote from 1994’s Pulp Fiction.
 Also, there was, “My Milkshake Brings All the Boys to the Yard,” a line from the Kelis hip-hop song, Milkshake.

-"That's what happens when you give the Southern Soul boys a letter board," Buffkin said.
-"But the key words are, classic small-town burger."
+“That’s what happens when you give the Southern Soul boys a letter board,” Bufkin said.
+“But the key words are, classic small-town burger.”